ghuntley/ghuntley-monorepo-retired/web/ghuntley.com/input/privacy/index.md

 I do not share your data with any third parties.

 If you leave a comment, the comment and its metadata are retained indefinitely.
-This is so he can recognize and approve any follow-up comments automatically instead of holding them in a moderation queue.

-If you have any privacy related concerns, please contact me at: [ghuntley@ghuntley.com](mailto:ghuntley@ghuntley.com)
+If you have any privacy related concerns, please [contact me](/contact).